felsantoss/machine-learning-studies/week1_introduction_to_ml/README.md

 - #### **Machine Learning**: A field of Artificial Intelligence that teach machines from data.

 - #### **Deep Learning**: A field of Marchine Learning that applies the concept of neural network with mutiples layers to solve complex problems, such as image and voice recognition.

+### Types of Learning

+- #### **Supervised**: The model is trained with labeled data (whose responses are known) to learn the relationship between the inputs and outputs and thus predict or classify new data.

+- #### **Unsupervised**: The model is trained on unlabeled data (no known answers) and must find patterns, groups, and hidden structures in the data.

+- #### **Reinforcement**: The model is trained through trial and error.
+It learns by interacting with the enviroment, receiving rewards or punishments based on its actions, and adjusts its behavior to maximize rewards over time.